turtle96/taskell/docs/UserGuide.md

 To allow greater flexibility in the command format, Taskell supports a few natural variation such as <i>by</i>, <i>on</i> and <i>at</i>.
 <br>

-The <i>by</i> keyword indicates that the task is a deadline task.
+The <i>by</i> prefix indicates that the task is a deadline task.
 Any date or time preceded by this keyword will be stored as an end date and end time respectively.
 <br>
 Formats:
 - `add` TASK <i>by</i> DATE <br>